Facts and Stats of The Drug and Alcohol Abuse Epidemic in Colorado

 Drug Overdoses Are Now The Leading Cause of Accidental Death

 Unfortunately, drug abuse trends are increasing on a countrywide scale.
 NIDA reports that overdose from illicit drugs are the leading cause of accidental death in the United States, claiming more lives than car accidents or firearms.
-The marked increase in overdose deaths can be linked directly to prescription painkillers, heroin, and other synthetic opioids – these overdoses make up nearly 60 percent of all deaths from drug overdose.

 Colorado struggles with its own share of addiction.
 Drug overdose deaths in the state top the national average and a recent report from the Colorado Health Institute found that overdose deaths were up in every single county.
 In Arapahoe County, the overdose rate doubled in just 15 years, and more than three-quarters of those deaths were due to opioids.
 Twelve counties in Colorado have the highest death rates from drug overdose in the country.